-This latter topic is the main point of this letter.
-Although it may be deduced from the previous paragraphs that it was Mrs. Darcy’s superb arts of persuasion – no less effective upon me than mine are upon her – that caused me to write this letter, that would be an error in assumption.
-In point of fact, I am pleased to apply my ink-saturated steel tipped pen to parchment and endeavor to express my deepest, sincerest thanks to the artist who created the story of my life.
+This latter topic brings me, finally, to the main point of this letter.
+It may be interpreted from the previous paragraphs that along with the informal salutation, writing this letter was the result of Mrs. Darcy’s superb arts of persuasion.
+I shall never deny her powers are as effective upon me as mine are upon her, however, in this instance it would be an error in assumption.
+In point of fact, I am pleased to apply my ink saturated steel-tipped pen to parchment and endeavor to express my deepest, sincerest thanks to the artist who created the story of my life.

-Therefore, my precious wife and I have not been left to dwell in the dark abyss of vague imaginings, but have been given lives abundantly lived in a host of ways, none as fulfilling as the evolution and joyous consummation of our marriage in true felicity.
-Indeed it feels as if we shall eternally live on.
+Thanks to these intrepid souls, my precious wife and I have not been left to dwell in the dark abyss of vague imaginings.
+We have been given lives abundantly lived in a host of ways, although in my opinion, none of the offerings are as fulfilling as the evolution and joyous consummation of our marriage in true felicity.

 Your servant, Mr. Fitzwilliam Darcy, Master of Pemberley